Explicit 34: Star Wars Holiday Special

 9:29

->> [LAUGH] >> I think he's on the screen and
+I think he's on the screen

 9:30

-then it's back to more Wookiees domestic.
+and then it's back to more Wookiee's domestic.

 9:33

-Listen, you can't even really follow what's going on, really.
+You can't even really follow what's going on, really.

 9:36

-Yeah, if you watch a film or a TV show with the sound off,
+or TV show with the sound of,

 9:40